fwiep/at89c2051_clock/README.md

 *6-digit clock schematic*

 As advised by Ruthsarian, I compiled the source using [SDCC version 3.5.0][457].
-Any newer version would increas the compiled size to more than 2048 bytes &ndash;
+Any newer version would increase the compiled size to more than 2048 bytes &ndash;
 the chip's maximum ROM capacity.

 ## Features